wp-plugins/remove-generator-information/readme.txt

 1. Upload `remove-generator-information` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. By default the plugin does nothing.
-Go to "Options" => "No generator Metatag" to select where do you want to remove the generator meta tag!
+Go to "Options" => "Remove Generator" to select where do you want to remove the generator meta tag!

+== Screenshots ==

+1. Configuration Page

 == Changelog ==

+= 0.2 =
+* Add "Select / Unselect all options" on a configuration page

 = 0.1 =
 * First release

+== Thanks to ==
+Herm&eacute;s Piqu&eacute;